 - is strongly encouraged to complete, during the first year of S.J.D. studies or during the LL.M. year, at least one course in legal history, legal process, or legal thought

 The content of courses pursued in connection with the fields of study will typically be examined in the context of the oral (general) examination.

-S.J.D. candidates usually complete course work on a nonregistered (audit) basis..
+S.J.D. candidates usually complete course work on a nonregistered (audit) basis.
 Any student interested in auditing a Harvard Law School course must submit an audit request form to the Office of the Registrar.
 The form requires the signature of the instructor of the course.
 The form will be held in the Registrar’s office until the end of the Add/Drop period (see “Add/Drop and Waitlist Processing” in Section IV).
 If space becomes available, the student will be notified that he/she may attend the course.
 Potential auditors may, subject to available seating, sit in on the course until an official decision is made.
-If multiple students ask to audit the same course, the audit requests will be processed on a first-come/first-served basis.
 Audited courses do not appear on student transcripts.
 Exceptions to the policy on auditing procedures may be made only with the approval of the Office of Academic Affairs.

 All Harvard Law School academic work—with the exception of specified courses offered on a credit/fail basis—will be graded Honors, Pass, Low Pass, or Fail (H, P, LP, or F).
 S.J.D. candidates taking courses for credit must receive a minimum grade of Pass (P) in any given course offered at Harvard Law School.